AdilRaza02/Celonis-Programming-Challenge-Solution/README.md

     - Check if it is already in the cache module
     - If no, send to threshold module

-- Threshold Module
+- Threshold Module:
     - Get input
     - Get frequency
     - Check the frequency
     - If condition matches, send to cache module
     - Else, set the frequency

 - Cache Module
     - Get input